foldas/qrstart-php/README.md

 	- `left` - position from left in mm
 	- `right` - position from right in mm
 		- in one request use left or right
+	- `page` - the page on which the image is saved (default 1)
+		- for last page use value -1

 #### Help